-Feelings of anger, frustration and sadness are not uncommon following a brain haemorrhage.
+Feelings of anger, frustration and sadness are not uncommon following an intraventricular haemorrhage.
 This may be due to the condition but could just as well be due to the sudden life changing event and usually passes with time and support.
-If your mood is low, you lose confidence or find yourself becoming more socially isolated, you should talk to your GP as you may benefit from being referred for talk therapy or a psychologist to help you through this stage of recovery.
+If your mood is low, you lose confidence or find yourself becoming more socially isolated, you should talk to your GP as you may benefit from being referred for talk therapy or a psychologist to help you through this stage of your recovery.

 You will probably need rest once you get home particularly if you are having a lot of visitors or your house is very busy.
 Even simple tasks such as a walk to the local shop may leave you feeling exhausted.
 This will usually improve with time although doesn’t always completely go away.
 You will know if you have done too much as you will be exhausted and may experience more headaches.
 This often happens early evening or the next day and means you have to take a rest!

-You may benefit from pacing your activity for the first 4 weeks following going home.
+You may benefit from pacing your activity for the first 4 weeks or more if needed following going home.
 Take some gentle exercise.
 Build up activity as you feel able to and try to go outside for regular walks if you are able; otherwise you may lose your confidence and fitness which may then affect your recovery and well being.
-Aim to build up to half hour walks 5 days a week.
+Aim to build up to half hour walks 5 days a week if you can.
 You will probably need to take a rest each afternoon in the first few weeks of recovery.

 Sensitivity to noise

 This is not uncommon following a brain haemorrhage.
-Everyday noise such as television or background conversations can be just as difficult to cope with as loud noises.
+Everyday and loud noises noise such as television or background conversations can be just as difficult to cope with as your brain is recovering.
 This usually settles down with time as you recover and learn to cope with the ongoing symptoms of your haemorrhage

 Headaches are common after any brain bleed and usually they usually ease with time.
 They may, however, persist.
 Headaches can be triggered by dehydration, stress, illness, too much or too little sleep and missing meals.
 Prolonged or regular use of analgesia (paracetamol, ibuprofen, codeine, morphine etc.) may also worsen or prolong headaches so should be used sparingly and stopped if no longer required.
 Drinking 2 to 3 litres of water per day, regular meals, ensuring a good sleep pattern and in some instances avoidance of certain triggers (caffeine, alcohol, cheese etc.) can help reduce the frequency and severity of headaches.
 There are also some non-invasive treatment options such as menthol sticks to rub on the forehead which may help.
 Drinking more water and using pain relief at the start of a headache may also help.
 If headaches persist and are troublesome despite this, you may need specialist management.